emily-hammond/RegistrationCode/SourceDirectory/CT-CTRegistrationWithSkeletonSegmentation/README.txt

 Call function:
-IsolateSkeleton.exe UniversityID TP
+IsolateSkeleton.exe inputFilename TP outputDirectory

 Flow of code:
 - Declarations
 - Functions
 -- Read in images
 -- Write out images
-- Derive input/output filenames
+- Take in inputs
 - Read in image
 - Find min/max pixel values in image
+- If min is not = 0 then rescale image up by min
 - Binary threshold the image >1200 (images stored as mhd images NOT dicom)
 - Define structuring element
 - Dilate thresholded image